-Where there is reason to believe a victim could be a child, the individual must be given the benefit of the doubt and treated as a child until an assessment is carried out.
-An age assessment should only be carried out if appropriate to do so, and should not cause a delay in referring into the NRM.
+Where there is reason to believe a victim could be a child, the individual must be treated as a child until an assessment is carried out.
+An age assessment should only be carried out where there is significant reason to doubt that the claimant is a child and must not cause a delay in referring into the NRM.

 Practitioners must always ensure that a victim-centred approach to tackling all types of trafficking and modern slavery is taken.
 This can be achieved by the following: